Horror Fiction in Seven Spooky Steps: Cultural references

 The episode examines hookman and slasher stories.
 In Abed's story, he fixes all plot holes by having his characters take all logical precautions to minimize the chance of being killed.

 Annie's imagining of Jeff as a vampire who uses Britta for sustenance is a poke at the Twilight series.
 The scene where Annie teaches Jeff to read is reminiscent of a similar scene in Beauty and the Beast.

 Shirley's story involves the Rapture, wherein she goes to heaven, leaving behind the rest of the group, whom she perceives as hedonistic.
 Also in her story is Dean Pelton as the Devil with a chainsaw yelling "Gay marriage!"

 At the start of the episode, Annie goes through Britta's playlist and finds the Beetlejuice soundtrack in it.
-A man in a Beetlejuice costume then passes behind Annie as she says the name aloud for the third time in the show's history ("Beetlejuice" was also mentioned in "Communication Studies" by Professor Slater and in "Cooperative Calligraphy" by Britta).
+Beetlejuice (portrayed by an uncredited extra) then saunters past the screen behind Annie as she says the name aloud for the third time in the show's history ("Beetlejuice" was first mentioned in "Communication Studies" by Professor Slater and second mentioned in "Cooperative Calligraphy" by Britta).
 In the film, whenever someone says "Beetlejuice" three times, the character Betelgeuse would suddenly enter the scene.

 Abed is dressed-up as Inspector Spacetime, the show's interpretation of Doctor Who.

 Jeff dresses up for Halloween by wearing a "Fast and the Furious jacket."

 At one point Troy wants to go the party because he heard the Dean has "free taco meat from the Army".
 This is a reference to the second-season episode "Epidemiology" in which army surplus food the Dean acquired gave people zombie-like attributes.

 As Britta explains that an untreated psychopath could murder anyone in the group, her murder is portrayed while she is reading "Warren Piece."